Skip to main content

 What suggestions do you have for someone interested in creating a StoryWalk® Project in their town?

-If you don’t live in Vermont or would like to create a StoryWalk, start by finding some other like-minded people in your community to work with on this project.
+If you don’t live in Vermont or would like to create your own StoryWalk, start by finding some other like-minded people in your community to work with on this project.
 We work well as a team and offer different perspectives and experiences.
 This project combines the benefits of physical activity, time outdoors in nature, literacy, and family time.
 Because of that, many community partners are interested in StoryWalk and it lends itself to funding from different sources.

 Post StoryWalk books on new trails and paths to draw people to walk there or introduce them to StoryWalk by posting the books along popular routes.
 In winter, books can be posted in store windows where many people walk because the sidewalks aren’t so slippery or outdoors along snowshoe trails.